spruceUI/AutoUpdater/README.md

 ## F.A.Q

-### "Will I loose all my configs and settings running this?"
+### "Will I lose all my configs and settings running this?"
 No, this contains a self contained version of our spruce Backup app to backup your valuable data.
 This includes but is not limited to: PPSSPP saves/configs, NDS saves/configs, Syncthing setup, PICO8 saves/bios, and your RetroArch config.
 Your Saves, Roms, and BIOS folders will be left untouched.

 ### "What versions of spruce does this work for?"
 The currently targeted version of spruce this was written for was 1.4.3 to 2.3.0.
 But it should work _well_ if not entirely with lower versions.
 We'll work to getting lower versions the official stamp of approval but overall they should work perfectly fine with AutoUpdater.
 If we hear/find otherwise we'll update this.
-We've ran this on version 1.0.0 of Spruce, but no promises.
+We've ran this on version 1.0 of Spruce, but no promises.

 ## AutoUpdater Messages